gitsetgopack/MoneyManagerV2/README.md

 1. Enter the `/csv` command.
 2. Select the category that you want in the CSV history.
+3. Select a start and end date for the csv output
-3. your CSV history will be created and ready to download with graphs and images.
+4. your CSV history will be created and ready to download with graphs and images.

 ### Scan Receipt (New)